tridentity/800-63A-ImplGuide/3_Attributes and Evidence.md

 Once the identity assurance level for a system or subsystem has been selected, the agency should determine the attributes and identity evidence required to satisfy its use case(s).

 The first step to proof an individual is to collect the core attributes necessary to establish a unique representation of the individual’s identity for use during the proofing process.
 The collection of these core attributes is intended to help resolve applicants to a single unique entity and to enable the appropriate level of verification and validation to support system risk and meet IAL requirements.
 Some commonly used core attributes are name, date of birth, address, phone number and e-mail address.
+The utility of core attributes in identity resolution will be discussed in the following [section](https://github.com/usnistgov/800-63A-ImplGuide/blob/master/4_Resolution.md).

 Identity evidence comprises physical or digital artifacts used by a subscriber to prove the real-world existence of a claimed identity.
 Evidence required by the agency and provided by the applicant must contain features that support both validation (confirmed to be genuine and accurate) and verification (demonstrated to associated with the subscriber) at the appropriate strengths for a defined use case.